Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Experimental setup, data sets, and event selection

 The analysis is carried out using the primary charged particles, defined as all particles with a mean proper lifetime $\tau >$ 1 cm/$c$, which are either produced directly in the interaction or from decays of particles with mean proper lifetime $\tau <$ 1 cm/$c$~\cite{ALICEPrimary}.
 Jets are reconstructed from charged-particle tracks measured with the ITS and TPC detectors.
 To ensure an approximately uniform azimuthal acceptance and good momentum resolution, charged tracks are reconstructed using a hybrid selection technique~\cite{ALICEpp13JetXsec, ALICEppPbPb5TeVJetSpectra}, where two different classes of tracks are combined.
 In the first class, tracks are required to include at least one hit in the silicon pixel detector (SPD), which equips the two innermost layers of the ITS.
 The second class contains tracks without hits in the SPD, where the primary vertex is used as an initial point of the trajectory to improve the estimation of the particle momentum.
 Tracks with transverse momentum \pt $>$ 0.15 GeV/$c$ in the pseudorapidity range $|\eta| < $ 0.9 over the full azimuth (0 $< \varphi <$ 2$\pi$) are considered in this analysis.
 The hybrid track reconstruction efficiency in both MB and HM events is found to be about 85\% at \pt = 1 GeV/$c$, decreasing to 74\% at \pt = 50 GeV/$c$.
 Primary-track momentum resolution is 0.7\% at \pt = 1 GeV/$c$, increasing to 3.7\% at \pt = 50 GeV/$c$.

-The corrections for instrumental effects and the evaluation of systematic uncertainties are performed with the help of simulations based on Monte Carlo (MC) event generators PYTHIA\,8~\cite{Pythia8pt2} with Monash 2013 tune~\cite{Monash} (hereafter referred to as PYTHIA\,8) and EPOS LHC~\cite{EPOSLHC}.
+The corrections for detector effects and the evaluation of systematic uncertainties are performed with the help of simulations based on Monte Carlo (MC) event generators PYTHIA\,8~\cite{Pythia8pt2} with Monash 2013 tune~\cite{Monash} (hereafter referred to as PYTHIA\,8) and EPOS LHC~\cite{EPOSLHC}.
+PYTHIA\,8 is a standard tool for studying high-energy physics collisions, predominantly based on 2 $\rightarrow$ 2 hard scattering processes.
+It introduces an impact-parameter-dependent multiparton Interaction (MPI) framework to model the soft underlying event (UE).
+For the hadronization of partons, it uses the Lund string fragmentation model.
+In the Monash tune of PYTHIA\,8, parameters relevant to initial-state radiation (ISR) and MPI are tuned using MB, Drell-Yan, and UE data from the Tevatron, SPS and LHC.
+The EPOS event generator is a parton-based MC model with flux tube initial condition for hadron-hadron collisions.
+It uses the Gribov-Regge theory to describe soft interactions.
+The EPOS LHC generator is tuned to LHC data to describe the results from various collision systems at different center-of-mass energies, particularly the observed collective behavior in \pp and \pPb collisions at LHC energies.
 The selections of MB and HM events in the simulated data are the same as in experimental data.